 By the thermodynamic principle, pressure work and temperature parameter contribute to develop and control a system to obtain air separation at low temperatures.

 - Separation based on differences in molecular weights

 - Warming gaseous products

 Cryogenic processes cost effective for high production rates.
 Pure products are obtained.
-Insulation of the heat exchange system and distillation column play key role in energy management due very low temperatures operations.
-About 15 to 60 meters a cold box is built to insulate and place all the low temperature operation equipments inside it.
+Insulation of the heat exchange system and distillation column play the key role in energy management due to very low temperatures operations.
+About 15 to 60 meters a cold box is built to insulate and place all the low-temperature operation equipment inside it.

 Important sections are: